Baikal seal: Description

 The Baikal seal is one of the smallest true seals.
 Adults typically grow to 1.1-1.4 m in length with a body mass from 63 to 70 kg.
 The maximum reported size is 1.65 m in length and 130 kg in weight.
-There are significant annual variations in the weight, with lowest weight in the spring and highest weight, about 38–42% more, in the fall.
+There are significant annual variations in the weight, with lowest weight in the spring and highest weight, about 38–42% more, in the autumn.
 The animals show very little sexual dimorphism; males are only slightly larger than females.
 They have a uniform, steely-grey coat on their backs and fur with a yellowish tinge on their abdomens.
 As the coat weathers, it becomes brownish.
 When born, the pups weigh 3-3.5 kg and are about 70 cm long.
 They have coats of white, silky, natal fur.
 This fur is quickly shed and exchanged for a darker coat, much like that of adults.
 Rarely, Baikal seals can be found with spotted coats.

 Evolution

 The skull structure of the Baikal seal suggests it is closely related to the Caspian seal.
 In addition, the morphological structures in both species suggest they are descended from Arctic ringed seals.
-In prehistory, they may have swum up rivers and streams, or there is the possibility that Lake Baikal was linked to the ocean at some point through a large body of water, such as the Paratethys Sea, West Siberian Glacial Lake or West Siberian Plain, formed in a previous ice age.
+In prehistory, they may have swum up rivers and streams, or there is the possibility that Lake Baikal was linked to the sea at some point through a large body of water, such as the Paratethys Sea, West Siberian Glacial Lake or West Siberian Plain, formed in a previous ice age.
 The seals are estimated to have inhabited Lake Baikal for some two million years.